DavidTortajadaLatorre/DIE-Project/README.md

 ![Picture2](https://github.com/user-attachments/assets/47679d20-630a-4800-95c4-c9f8d8948e83)

 <p align="justify">
 Hello, we are three Erasmus students in VUT Brno (Czech Republic), at the moment completing our Digital Electronics subject.
-In our case, we are learning about Machine Learning, firstly an introduction course, secondly a practical project with Edge Impulse and finally a complete example with Pythob.
+In our case, we are learning about Machine Learning in the following way: firstly an introduction theoretical course, secondly a practical project with Edge Impulse and finally a complete example with Python.
 We are presenting three different results:

 1-Creating a Basic Model: